-7.5 Data from the 2001 Census showed that around half the population had access to a car which was similar to inner London averages.
-More analysis on this data can be found in the 2005 publication of A Picture of Our Community.
-Parking spaces in the borough are limited and therefore the Council has promoted car clubs which enable residents to share a number of cars located throughout the borough.
+7.5 Parking spaces in the borough are limited and therefore the Council has promoted car clubs which enable residents to share a number of cars located throughout the borough.
 Car club bays are the on-street parking bays, used by the specific car club where a booked car is picked up and returned to.